mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 The lack of a retroactive identity merging feature means that orphaned users are created whenever new Anonymous IDs are introduced during user interactions across multiple sessions, devices, and platforms.
 This prevents you from getting a holistic view of the user's journey.

 ><b>Staying on Legacy ID Management</b> <br />
-> Note: If you are only tracking authenticated users (i.e. no tracked events while user is anonymous), you don't need the retroactive identity merging feature in Simplified ID Merge and should not consider the migration.
+> Note: If you are only tracking authenticated users (i.e. don't track events while user is anonymous), you don't need the retroactive identity merging feature in Simplified ID Merge and should not consider the migration.
 We have preserved the documentation on the Legacy ID Management [here](https://github.com/mixpanel/docs/blob/main/legacy/aliases.md).

 ### On Original ID Merge